-If you’re new to the world of blogging, you’ll want to wrap your head around on-page SEO (Search Engine Optimisation).
+If you’re new to the world of blogging, you’ll want to wrap your head around the on-page SEO definition = Search Engine Optimisation.

 But don’t let the acronym daunt you – on-page SEO is one of the best ways to optimize your blog and get your content in front of the right people.

-the rundown on why on-page SEO is so important, as well as simple tips that will immediately improve your blog.
+This on-page SEO tutorial will give you simple tips that will immediately improve your blog.